OpenModelica/openmodelica-library-testing-action/README.md

 scripts and run them on a provided Modelica package and returns a summary of the test report.

-The action will set output variables that can be checked if all test passed.
+The action will set output variables that can be checked how many tests passed simulation and verification.
+It will fail if at least one test is failing.

 ## Inputs